juhasev/sample-ninja-help/segments.md

 ## SEGMENTS

-SampleNinja segments define sample segments i.e. Woman - Divorsed - 30 to 40.
-By default the sample segment use the panel business rules defined in the panel settings.
+SampleNinja segments define sample populations with some established qualification i.e. Woman - Divorsed - 30 to 40.
+By default the sample segments use the panel business rules defined in the panel settings, however if you turn the segment as filter business rules are no longer applied.

-If the Shared Segments TAB is selected (Top Left of screen) it shows Segments created by co-workers have built and that have been shared the entire team.
-In addition to this there is a Show mine **On/Off** switch which displays the individuals definitions alongside those of co-workers.
+You can additionally view your team's shared segment by clicking on the **SHARED** -tab.
+This tab shows Segments created by co-workers have built and that have been shared the entire team.
+In addition to this there is a Show mine **On/Off** switch which filters out your own definitions when turned on.

-There are no limits to the number of segments that you can define.
+> There are no limits to the number of segments that you can define.

-Searching allows access to any target sample segment created by any member of the team.
+Use the search box to quickly filter out segments created by your or your entire team.

 If you like you can sort the segment by last modified simply clicking on the colum header.